Birding Nature Reserves on Newfoundland’s Southwest Coast

 What you might see on this tour

-We’ll visit sandy beaches to peer through a scope at the endangered Piping Plover and enjoy roadside views of nesting tern.
-In the fall, we can admire Surf Scoter and a variety of shorebirds as they rest and feed at staging areas nearby.
+In the fall, we can admire Surf Scoter and a variety of shorebirds as they rest and feed at staging areas along the Grand Codroy Estuary.

 Nature Conservancy of Canada Nature Reserves – Tour Fact Sheet